araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ## Footnotes

 [^didnt-work]: I present the ones that didn't work and could use help (open-problems) at the end of this post.
+[^define-space]: I repeat the same process for any new environment where those boundaries would not work.
 [^action-space-recipe]: I updated the limits for each family of robots.
 The PPO percentiles technique worked nicely.
 [^fast-td3]: Seo, Younggyo, et al. ["FastTD3: Simple, Fast, and Capable Reinforcement Learning for Humanoid Control"](https://arxiv.org/abs/2505.22642) (2025)
 [^perf-gap]: Although there is still a slight performance gap between SAC and PPO, after reading the FastTD3 paper and conducting my own experiments, I believe that the environment rewards were tuned for PPO to achieve a desired behavior.
 In other words, I'm suspecting that the weighting of the reward terms was asjuted for PPO.
 To achieve similar performance, different weights are probably needed for SAC.